akay4ty7/animewebapp/README.md

 # Anime Web App

-Auckland University of Technology (AUT) Research and Development paper project.
-This is a web application uses a filter that will reimagine an image into an anime style photo, replaces humans with anime characters and adding a Japanese text that describe the image.
-Our web application also includes a Japanese language web version.
+This is an Auckland University of Technology (AUT) Research and Development paper project.

+This is a web application that uses a filter that will re-imagine an image into an anime style (specifically Hayao Miyazaki style) photo, replaces humans with anime characters and adds a Japanese description of the image.

 ## Authors